Skip to main content

 “Who is Adham Saheb?”
 Sharat furrowed his brows as he lit a cigarette and offered her one.

 “Jones Saheb.
 Who is always with him, like a servant tending to his orders.
 He even bought me these on his master’s order.”
-She jingled the anklets raising her saree above her knee.
-Sharat eyed her once and looked away at the ceiling letting out a smoke.
+She jingled the anklets, raising her saree above her knee.
+Sharat eyed her once and looked away at the ceiling, letting out a smoke.

 “Adam Jones.”
 He murmured.
 “This could be useful.
 When are you visiting again?”

 “Sunday.
 He has guests over.”
 Mohini spoke, twisting the end of her untied hair.
 “He wants me to bring more girls, so you have to go to Metia Bruz and let them know.”
 He nodded at her.
 “Listen carefully, Mohi.”
 He sat down close to her and talked in a whisper.
 Mohini watched him as the smell of the perfume he wore hit her nostrils.
 “You are our key here.
-You need to find out the route of this dispatch, how much we are talking of, how many vehicles, guards, and even where they stop for the night.
+You need to find out the route of this dispatch, how much we are talking about, how many vehicles, guards, and even where they stop for the night.
 Something tells me they will neither take the rail nor the usual road.”
 Mohini nodded.
 “Should I go looking in his house?”

 “The Garden house has nothing,” He shook his head.
 “It is a pleasure house across the river for his sins.
 The real information must be at his home.”